Published: 08 February 2022 by Dominic Lenton

 For child workers, there are more restrictions and specific break times and working hours which must be adhered to.
 And there’s also different hours restrictions, depending on whether it’s term time and they’re in school or it’s the school holidays.

 For young workers, The times that they can work are actually increased and there are fewer limits on breaks and hours and things like that.
-I’m not going to go into detail of the hours that each individual can work here, but they are available on the gov.uk website and again, throughout all of this if you’re employing children, you should check for any local bylaws.
+I’m not going to go into detail of the hours that each individual can work here, but they are available on the gov.uk website and again, throughout all of this if you’re employing young people, you should check for any local bylaws.
 An example of where this may become problematic is some local authorities would require the individual child to have a employment permit before they are permitted to work.

 Thank you for that, Natasha.
 And remember that everything in licencing isn’t as simple as it appears, and it can be important to take professional advice.
 So, if you want to contact Natasha directly.
 You can email her at firstname.lastname@example.org or you can head to our website popall.co.uk, where you can find guides about employing under 18s and you can also find Natasha’s phone number to contact her directly.
 Thank you very much for listening.